These guidelines are intended as a guide only and legal advice from your programme lawyer must be sought at an early stage.

 - If a copyright work is legitimately used under the fair dealing provisions, it is unnecessary to clear any underlying rights in the work, e.g. if fair dealing a clip from the film Titanic, it would not be necessary to clear the soundtrack contained in the clip used.

-- The most common type of fair dealing when making television programmes involves the use of 'clips' e.g. clips of television programmes, films, advertisements and music videos.
-Although 'clips' are referred to throughout these guidelines, all copyright works e.g. literary, dramatic, musical, photographic etc., can be fair dealt.
-However note that photographs cannot be fair dealt for the purposes of reporting a current event (there is a specific exception see below).
+- The most common type of fair dealing when making television programmes involves the use of 'clips', e.g. clips of television programmes, online videos, films, advertisements and music videos.
+Although 'clips' are referred to throughout these guidelines, all copyright works, e.g. literary, dramatic, musical, photographic etc., can be fair dealt.
+However, note that photographs cannot be fair dealt for the purposes of reporting a current event.

 - Fair dealing should not simply be used by programme-makers as a means of saving money on the clips budget.
 A fair dealing defence is likely to be undermined if your sole motive is to save money and you may be found liable for copyright infringement.

-- Any material that has been fair dealt in the programme cannot be included in any programme trails or publicity material, except in exceptional circumstances.
+- Any material that has been fair dealt in the programme cannot be included in any programme trails, online social clips, or publicity material except in exceptional circumstances.

 How does it Work?